The road to college is long – and sometimes confusing. To help keep you on track, here's a

 Based upon your unique profile, you may be better

 off taking one test over the other.
-Don't
+Don't settle for

 worked with applicants who were admitted to

-higher-tier schools precisely because they proactively
+higher-tier schools than they might have been because they

-determined which test better suited their learning
+that better suited their learning style.

 If you're a sophomore, think

-about taking the PSAT either this spring or next
+about taking the PSAT sometime before your

 admissions, and your score will not be reported to colleges or

-consideration for a National Merit Scholarship, in
+junior year, which could mean winning consideration for a National Merit Scholarship –

 "To simply say, 'I want to go to X University because of the great academics,' doesn't tell the admissions committee much.